CHristoforoDU/FES/README.md

 **data_model**:

-    contains the trained model for each dataset.
+    contains the trained model structure for each dataset.
 **model_evaluation**:

     contains functions to evaluate adequacy metric and fairness metric.